-A fungus is a germ that ranges from something tiny and barely visible all the way to something big like a mushroom.
-They are all around us and don't usually cause any problems.
-Sometimes they can cause itchy skin infections which are treated with creams or tablets.
+Fungi are a type of germ - they are all around us and don't usually cause any problems.
+Sometimes they can cause infections in the skin, hair and nails, which are treated with creams or tablets.

 Occasionally fungi (which is the plural of fungus) can cause more serious infections, particularly if you are already ill.
-This can happen if you are taking medicines that lower your immune system, like chemotherapy.
+This can happen if you are taking medicines that cause you to have a weakened immune system, such as chemotherapy or some medications used to treat inflammatory conditions - this will put you at a higher risk of a fungal infection.

 What is a fungus?

-Occasionally if someone's immune system is weak because they are battling cancer or on chemotherapy, fungi can grow in their lungs.
+Occasionally if someone's immune system is weak because they are battling cancer or on chemotherapy, fungi can grow in their lungs or elsewhere in the body.
 This then needs specialist treatment with strong antifungal medications either by pills or by infusions into a vein.
 See the separate leaflet called Fungal Lung Infections.

-- Athlete's foot (what doctors call tinea pedis) is a condition in which tiny fungi grow in between your toes, making the skin really itchy and sore.
-It can be treated with the cream terbinafine.
+is a condition in which fungi grow in between your toes, making the skin itchy and sore.
+It can be treated with a variety of creams which can be bought over the counter.
+You should generally go to see a pharmacist about this rather than to your GP, though people who have diabetes may need more medical input.
 See the separate leaflet called Athlete's Foot (Tinea Pedis).

-- A lot of older people develop an itchy fungal infection in the skin at the top of their thighs (what doctors call the groin creases) or, in older women, under the breasts.
+Some people develop an itchy fungal infection in the skin at the top of their thighs (what doctors call the groin creases) or under the breasts.
 This usually goes away with an antifungal cream like miconazole.
 See the separate leaflet called Fungal Groin Infection (Tinea Cruris).

-- Most people will get something called ringworm at some point.
+Most people will get something called ringworm at some point.
 This is a dry, slightly red circle of itchy skin usually on your leg or arm, or occasionally the scalp.
-It usually goes away with an antifungal cream or tablet.
+It usually goes away with an antifungal cream.
+The classic appearance of ringwork is a scaly circle which clears from the centre, leaving the appearance of a ring..
 See the separate leaflets called Ringworm (Tinea Corporis) and Fungal Scalp Infection (Scalp Ringworm).

 Fungal nail infections

 It is quite common to develop a fungal nail infection on the toenails.
-Almost every elderly person will have it to some degree but children hardly ever get it.
 The symptoms of fungal nail infections are:

 - Nails turning white.